 - Pine needles

 Depending on the mulch material, the decomposing mulch does add some nutrients to the soil.
 Usually, in the form of carbon.
 Some grasses add nitrogen to the soil.

-- Adding an edge and resurfacing mulch beds annually will help keep the weeds at bay.
-You don’t want to mulch to thick at one time or you can have mold and deseas issues.
-Edging helps keep that crisp clean line which defines the edge of the lawn and the beginning of the flowerbed.
+Adding an edge and resurfacing mulch beds annually keeps the weeds at bay.
+You don’t want to go too thick at one time.
+You can have mold and disease.
+Edging helps keep that crisp clean line that defines the edge of the lawn and the beginning of the flowerbed.

 This helps minimize the grass and weeds from migrating from the lawn into the flowerbed.
 The most common reason for mulching is not for making the flowerbeds easier and cheaper to maintain.
 They look great after!